cnrancher/autok3s/README.md

 ### UI

-If you want to enable the local UI, please run `autok3s serve`.
+If you want to enable the local UI, please run `autok3s serve` or run using docker `docker run -itd -p 8080:8080 cnrancher/autok3s:<tag> serve --bind-address 0.0.0.0`.

 <table>
   <tr>